Sylvia Massy: As an educator

 In 2015 and 2018, Massy was a visiting professor at Berklee College of Music in Boston.
-In 2018 Massy taught a workshop at the Abbey Road Institute in London, UK.
-In 2016 she lectured at SAE Institute's audio engineering schools in London and Munich.
-She has presented periodic recording workshops in Dresden at Castle Rohrsdorf and at Mix with the Masters in Les Studios de la Fabrique in Saint-Remy-de-Provence in the south of France.
-In 2017 Massy conducted a workshop and lecture at the Conservatory of Recording Arts and Sciences in Gilbert, Arizona, and a workshop at Tecnólogico de Monterrey in Mexico City for several hundred students.
-She has also conducted workshops in Sardinia, Oslo and Gdansk and Rome.
+In 2018 she taught a workshop at the Abbey Road Institute in London.
+In 2016 she lectured at SAE Institute's audio engineering schools in London and Munich, Germany.
+She has presented periodic recording workshops in Dresden at Castle Rohrsdorf and at Mix with the Masters in Les Studios de la Fabrique in Saint-Rémy-de-Provence in the south of France.
+In 2017 Massy conducted a workshop and lecture at the Conservatory of Recording Arts and Sciences in Gilbert, Arizona and a workshop at Tecnólogico de Monterrey in Mexico City for several hundred students.
+She has conducted workshops in Sardinia, Oslo, Gdansk, Poland; and Rome.
 In 2017, Massy and co-author Chris Johnson began a collaboration for a professional recording course at Berklee based on their book, Recording Unhinged.

-In 2019, Massy toured and conducted workshops for Abbey Road Institute locations in Amsterdam, Berlin, Paris and London.
+In 2019, Massy toured and conducted workshops for Abbey Road Institute locations in Amsterdam, Berlin, Paris, and London.